EAGLE CREEK sounds like the kind of place I want to visit. But it’s the name of the newest outdoor brand to hit the UK.

 There’s two Velcro pockets as well and they’re a perfect size for a mobile, a torch, sunglasses, suncream or, in my case, I use them to keep my bank card readers safe.

 What I really like are the handles on the ends of the zips on the main sac – they’re like the handles you get on the end of paraglider control lines and with me being a paragliding fan, that’s a cool addition.
 There’s a waist strap too – which holds the pack firmly against my back when I’m ride the motorbike.

 I keep my phone charger, iPod and keys in this zipped pocket which is made of mesh so you can see what’s inside.

 The only downsides are there is no ventilation in the back and the material isn’t very waterproof, but hey, I can live with that.

 The Afar backpack comes in a choice of three colours – ochre (tested here), black and slate blue.

-You should also look at Eagle Creek’s Conor and Mountain Valley backpacks.
+You should also take a look at Eagle Creek’s Conor and Mountain Valley backpacks.

 5 out of 5